cameronmclean/hyperPatterns/hyperPatterns.md

 hmm not 100% sure, but trying to pipe an attachments.get() to an attachments.insert() doesnt seem to work - same db/port problems? will try saveing as tmp file and then sending back - inefficient but will work, and we're not expecting high traffic here..
+YEp - as predicited this way works a treat. probably best to update 'pattern' doc forces new doc list here too...